One of Pennsylvania's largest reservoirs, stunning Lake Wallenpaupack is 13 miles long with 52 miles of uninterrupted shoreline.

 When the weather turns cold, Lake Wallenpaupack transforms into a frozen playground.
 Get out and enjoy the frosty, fresh air during the annual Wally Ice Fest.
 Top outdoor activities include ice skating, ice fishing, snowshoeing, cross-country skiing and snowmobiling.
 There's also great skiing, riding and tubing nearby.
 Learn more about ski and snow activities throughout the Pocono Mountains.

 Looking to get in some golf time?
 Nearby resorts offer manicured 18-hole and miniature golf courses.
-Take in views of the lake as you play a round on Paupack Hills Golf Course.
+Take in views of the lake as you play a round on The Golf Course at Paupack Hills.
 Learn about golf throughout the Pocono Mountains.

 Fishing Tackle Loaner Program